 What We Do

-While many of us may know the pleasure of canine companionship and loyalty from our family pet, we cannot appreciate the complexity of the relationship that develops between a visually impaired person and their guide dog.
+While many of us know the pleasure of our family pets, we relish the opportunity to facilitate a meaningful and productive relationship between our clients and their service dog.

-With no government funding, our school relies solely on donations and fundraising to provide guide dogs and instruction in their use free of charge.
-All of us at GDA greatly enjoy our work and we’re grateful for our donors and volunteers’ generous support that changes the lives of so many visually impaired men and women.
+All of us at GDA greatly enjoy our work, and we’re grateful for our donors and volunteers’ generous support that changes the lives of so many.